Unmarked grave detection, GPR-SLICE software, space weather forecasting, and camera sales

 Refer to this brochure for an explanation of GPR-SLICE’s capabilities and prices, or refer to this brochure to get a glimpse of some work we have done using GPR-SLICE.
 There’s also a separate brochure available for the optional BridgeDeck module, which provides specialized tools for those working on concrete, rebar surveys, and roads/bridges, including automatic detection of hyperbolas for rapid rebar mapping.

-GPR-SLICE is fully-featured, but if you think of a new feature, the developer will consider it.
+GPR-SLICE is fully-featured, but if you think of a new feature, the developer is willing to consider it.

 Please note that we cannot sell GPR-SLICE to individuals or companies in Germany, Japan, Spain, or the United States of America.
 If you are within these countries, please contact us and we will put you in touch with local suppliers in those countries.